DaveBitter/graduation_internship/end_report.md

 I feel confident that my app is thoroughly tested and is based on information based on the end user.
 I have no problem defending the choices I made.
 A good example of this work is the information I got from my visit to Breytner.
 I found out what the user wanted to see and iterated over the design accordingly.

+All this work learned me that I can do visual and user experience design is a professional matter.
+It validated to me that I can offer this to companies and I can either work very autonomous or work between different teams that work on a product.

 ### Learning goal #3

 #### As a front-end developer I want to write structured, commented, neat and DRY code so other developers can pick up projects I work on.